 Dr. Allen received a BS and MD degree from the University of Michigan and interned at the University of California Davis.
 After completing his residency in ophthalmology at the University of Colorado, he served in the Air Force for two years at the end of the Vietnam war.
 He was fortunate to be stationed at USAF Hospital Clark in the Philippines where he was Chief of Ophthalmology.
 During this time he was able to travel extensively in South East Asia and Japan and developed an interest in international ophthalmology.

-After finishing his two year commitment in the USAF he was honored to be chosen to be a Heed Fellow in Retinal and Vitreous Diseases and Surgery at the Bascom Palmer Eye Institute, University of Miami, Florida.
-This was an exciting year as vitrectomy surgery was just being pioneered and he had papers published on giant retinal tears, pseudophakic macular edema, and pseudomacular holes.
+After finishing his two-year commitment in the USAF, he was honored to be chosen to be a Heed Fellow in Retinal and Vitreous Diseases and Surgery at the Bascom Palmer Eye Institute, University of Miami, Florida.
+This was an exciting year as vitrectomy surgery was just being pioneered.
+He had papers published on giant retinal tears, pseudophakic macular edema, and pseudomolecular holes.

-In 1985 he was one of the founding Directors of the Ophthalmic Mutual Insurance Company (OMIC), a small medical professional liability insurance company for members of the American Academy of Ophthalmology (AAO).
+In 1987, he was one of the founding Directors of the Ophthalmic Mutual Insurance Company (OMIC), a small medical professional liability insurance company for members of the American Academy of Ophthalmology (AAO).
 He spent nineteen years with OMIC as Chair of the Claims Committee, and ultimately as Chairman of the Board before rotating off the Board.
-During this time OMIC grew to the largest insurer of ophthalmologists in the country.
+During his time, OMIC grew to the largest insurer of ophthalmologists in the country.

 For the past decade, he has served as the President of Pacific Eye Associates, Vice Chairman of the Ophthalmology Department at California Pacific Medical Center in San Francisco, and still serves as the President of the 2100 Building Board of Directors.